Image of a woman, smiling while drinking coffee

 It's never too late to open an ISA

 Many people think they're too old to take out an ISA.
-This is, of course, wrong.
+This is wrong.

 No matter how old you are, you can still benefit from tax-free allowance.